 We all want the best for our cats, but it can be difficult to know what is right for them in terms of nutrition.
 Sometimes the struggle is just to find a food they will eat!
-A raw diet is beneficial to cats in many ways from improved coat, proper weight maintenance and overall health.
+A quality, complete and balanced diet is beneficial to cats in many ways, including improved coat, proper weight maintenance and overall health.
 We’ll take you through the steps on how to transition your cat to Stella & Chewy’s.

 How to Transition Your Cat to Stella & Chewy’s

-Whether you’ve just adopted or you are looking to improve your cat’s diet, there are so many reasons to choose Stella and Chewy’s.
-With best-in-class nutrition and a variety of protein options in both frozen raw and freeze-dried raw formulas, we’re happy to offer cats a premium food where meat is always the number one ingredient.
-After all cats are obligate carnivores so meat is what they need!
+Whether you’ve just adopted a new cat or you are looking to improve your current cat’s diet, there are so many reasons to choose Stella & Chewy’s.
+With best-in-class nutrition and a variety of complete and balanced diets to choose from, including frozen raw, freeze-dried raw, wet food, and kibble, we’re happy to offer cats premium food options where meat is always the number one ingredient.
+After all, cats are obligate carnivores so meat is what they need!

 When it comes to transitioning to any food, a slow transition over 7-10 days is recommended.
 To start, we recommend mixing the new food in with what you’re currently feeding and slowly building up until the new food is the sole food that you’re feeding/that your cat is enjoying.
 Even if your cat isn’t eating their current diet, it’s important to start off small with new food and introduce it slowly, as sudden changes to diet can cause digestive issues.
 So, how exactly can you do this?